 Enhancing Your Hot Tub Experience

 Once your hot tub is ready, consider adding shade and complementary landscaping to create a comfortable oasis.
 A pergola, gazebo, retractable awning, or umbrella can block direct sunlight, protecting your skin and extending the life of your spa.
-Just make sure whatever you choose can withstand humidity and allows for proper ventilation.
+Just make sure whatever you choose can withstand humidity and allow for proper ventilation.

 Thoughtful landscaping can enhance privacy and create a more immersive spa experience.
 Consider privacy screens made of plants or decorative panels, LED strips or landscape fixtures for mood lighting, and a stone or gravel pathway for safer access.
 Remember to choose plants that thrive in humid conditions and tolerate occasional splashing.